-INTERFACE-ID (Optional) Specifies the module and port number.
 POLICY-NAME (Optional) Specifies the name of the policy map.
-If not specified, all policy maps will be displayed.
+If not specified, all policy maps will be displayed. interface INTERFACE-ID (Optional) Specifies the physical port interface to be displayed.

 Use this command to display the class policy configured for the policy map.